darnone/gitops-cert-level-2-examples/README.md

-# Codefresh GitOps Certification examples - Level 2 - GitOps at scale
+# Codefresh GitOps Certification examples - Level 2 - GitOps at scale darnone

 This repository contains examples for the ArgoCD/GitOps certification workshops (Level 2)